October 14th, 2018

 0640 – 1800

-Everthing was soaked in the morning and I packed a very wet tent.
-But the sky was clear and we were treated to a unique scene.
+Everything was soaked in the morning and I packed a very wet tent.
+But the sky was clear and I was treated to a unique scene.
 There were clouds in the valleys, making it look like the ocean had come in to swallow everything but the mountain peaks.
-We were now atop a series of islands.
+I was now atop a series of islands.
+It was a stunning sight to behold.

-We climbed and descended a lot today…8100′ up and 6500′ down.
+I climbed and descended a lot today…8100′ up and 6500′ down.
 It was tiring but at least it stayed relatively cool all day.
-For lunch, we came to a trailhead with a water spigot…the first water since our camp 17 miles back.
+For lunch, I came to a trailhead with a water spigot…the first water since camp 17 miles back.
 Kuba and Alpine were there, along with 3 guys: Ken, Gustavo, and Temoc.

-As for the rest of the day, we continued to be on the lookout for Poodle Dog bush.
-It is a plant the can produce skin irritation and rashes, just like poison ivy.
+As for the rest of the day, I continued to be on the lookout for Poodle Dog bush.
+It’s a plant the can produce skin irritation and rashes, just like poison ivy.

-It was a pretty lofty goal to make it to the planned trailhead but we rolled in just as it was getting dark.
-Sure enough, our fan club was there, offering each of us a coke.
+It was a pretty lofty goal to make it to my planned camp site but I rolled in just as it was getting dark.
+Sure enough, the fan club was there, offering each of us a coke.
 Kuba and Alpine had also decided to camp.
 We had dinner at a picnic table together and the guys gave us what they had left…chips, bread, and a whole bottle of orange juice.
 This was the food they had brought for themselves, so it was so nice of them to donate all they had.
 I felt bad about eating dinner in front of them but they were going to drive somewhere to eat later.

 It was getting cold and time for bed.
 We said goodby to our new friends and I was shortly asleep, despite a bit of nearby road noise and some creepy drive-bys in the parking lot.
-I had pitched my camo tent off in some bushes and was fairly confident of being unseen.
-Besides, there were 3 other SOBOs nearby, whose tents were out in the open.
-They would attract any attention first.
+I pitched my camo tent off in some bushes and was fairly confident of being unseen.
+Besides, there were other SOBOs nearby.
 It’s good having company.